Home » Art and Culture » Classical Languages of India

 Classical Language Description

 Sanskrit An ancient classical language often referred to as the “language of the gods.”
-Originated in the Vedic era and recognized as classical on January 26, 2005.
-Sacred in Hinduism, Buddhism, and Jainism.
-Well-defined grammar, extensive vocabulary, and significant impact on Indian languages.
-Used in ancient texts such as Vedas, Upanishads, and Mahabharata.
+Originating in the Vedic era, it was recognized as classical on January 26, 2005.
+Sacred in Hinduism, Buddhism, and Jainism, it features well-defined grammar, an extensive vocabulary, and a significant impact on Indian languages.
+Used in ancient texts such as the Vedas, Upanishads, and Mahabharata.

-Tamil Known as the “Ancient Dravidian Jewel,” spoken mainly in southern India.
-Recognized as a classical language in India in 2004.
-With a history spanning over two millennia, Tamil has a vibrant literary tradition, including Sangam literature.
-Distinct script and significant contributions to literature, art, and music.
+Tamil Known as the “Ancient Dravidian Jewel,” Tamil is spoken mainly in southern India and was recognized as a classical language in 2004.
+With a history spanning over two millennia, it boasts a vibrant literary tradition, including Sangam literature, and has distinct script and significant contributions to literature, art, and music.

-Telugu The language of Andhra Pradesh, officially recognized as classical in 2008.
-Origin dating back to ancient times, known for lyrical beauty in Telugu poetry.
+Telugu The language of Andhra Pradesh, Telugu was officially recognized as classical in 2008.
+It has ancient origins and is celebrated for its lyrical beauty, particularly in poetry.
 The Telugu script is one of the oldest writing systems in the world.

-Kannada The official language of Karnataka, recognized as classical in 2008.
-History of over 2,000 years with contributions from ancient poets like Pampa, Ranna, and Harihara.
-Kannada script derived from ancient Brahmi script with unique characters.
+Kannada The official language of Karnataka, Kannada was recognized as classical in 2008.
+With a history of over 2,000 years, it has been shaped by contributions from ancient poets like Pampa, Ranna, and Harihara.
+The Kannada script derives from the ancient Brahmi script and features unique characters.

-Malayalam Primarily used in the state of Kerala, recognized as classical in 2013.
-History dating back to the ninth century, believed to have evolved from Proto-Tamil-Malayalam.
+Malayalam Primarily used in Kerala, Malayalam was recognized as a classical language in 2013.
+Its history dates back to the ninth century and is believed to have evolved from Proto-Tamil-Malayalam, showcasing a rich literary tradition.

-Odia Spoken primarily in Odisha, recognized as classical on February 20, 2014.
-Origin dating back over 2,500 years, evolved from Prakrit and Sanskrit.
-Acknowledged for historical, literary, and cultural importance.
+Odia Spoken primarily in Odisha, Odia was recognized as classical on February 20, 2014.
+Its origins date back over 2,500 years, evolving from Prakrit and Sanskrit, and is acknowledged for its historical, literary, and cultural importance.

 Criteria for Declaring Classical Languages in India